Graduate Teaching Scholarship

 - Research expertise in one or more areas covered by first-year modules

-The scholarships will start at the beginning of the 2022/2023 academic year and, subject to satisfactory performance as a teaching assistant and satisfactory academic progress, last for up to three years (but not beyond the thesis submission date, or at most the end of the September immediately following submission of a PhD thesis).
+The scholarships will start at the beginning of the 2023/24 academic year and, subject to satisfactory performance as a teaching assistant and satisfactory academic progress.
+It will last for up to 7 semesters (but not beyond the thesis submission date, or at most the end of the September immediately following submission of a PhD thesis).

-The successful candidate will be required to complete training in seminar teaching and marking (delivered by York’s Researcher Development Team) at the earliest opportunity, and to participate in the training offered within the Department (this will include an away day in York in late September).
+You will also be required to complete training in seminar teaching and marking (delivered by York’s Researcher Development Team) at the earliest opportunity, and to participate in the training offered within the department (this will include an away day in York in late September).